House of Demons

 House of Demons is a 2018 American horror film directed and written by Patrick Meaney that follows four estranged friends who reunite to spend the weekend at a remote house that was once home to a Manson Family like cult.
 It stars Amber Benson, Kaytlin Borgen, Morgan Peter Brown, Taliesin Jaffe, Tiffany Smith, Jeff Torres, Whitney Moore and Dove Meir.
 The film was released on February 6, 2018 by Smith Global Media and Sony Home Entertainment.

 Plot

-Gwen, Matthew, Katrina, and Spencer were best friends for years, until a terrible tragedy tore them apart, and left all of them in a state of arrested development.
-Years later, they’re reunited for a destination wedding to stay together in a rented house.
-What they don’t know is in the late 60s, the house was home to a Manson Family-like cult, run by Frazer, a charismatic former scientist pushing the boundaries of human consciousness.
-His experiments echo through time and manifest everyone’s darkest fears and memories before them as time blurs and Frazer’s cult and the present day collide.
-Over the course of one long night, everyone must confront their darkness or be destroyed by it.
+Gwen, Matthew, Katrina, and Spencer are best friends for years, until a terrible tragedy tears them apart, and leaves all of them in a state of arrested development.
+Years later, they are reunited for a destination wedding to stay together in a rented house.
+What they do not know is that in the late 60s, the house was home to a Manson Family-like cult, run by Frazer, a charismatic former scientist pushing the boundaries of human consciousness.
+His experiments echo through time and manifest everyone's darkest fears and memories before them as time blurs and Frazer's cult and the present day collide.
+Over the course of one night, everyone must confront their darkness or be destroyed by it.